Electromagnetism from relativistic fluid dynamics: Introduction

-In Sec.~\ref{sec2}, by using the constraints and ``matter-space gauge symmetry'' of form fields pulled back from a 3-dimensional matter space to 4-dimensional spacetime, we derive the electromagnetic field equations featuring a magnetic monopole-like source.
-In Sec.~\ref{sec3}, we derive the remaining Maxwell equation through a relativistic fluid Lagrangian formulation that treats the constituent form fields as independent variables.
-Upon imposing the constraints established in the matter-space formulation, these equations reduce to a generalized form of Maxwell's equation, which further simplifies to the standard form.
-In Sec.~\ref{sec4}, we show that the imposition of duality symmetry admits the matter-space formulation to construct electromagnetism in a more systematic way in the absence of external magnetic charge carriers.
-In Sec.~\ref{sec5}, we summarize our principal results and discuss various theoretical aspects of the framework.
+In Sec.~\ref{sec2}, we introduce the matter-space construction and the associated constraints on form fields pulled back from a three-dimensional matter space to four-dimensional spacetime.
+We then discuss the two admissible duality frames and identify the frame $F_{ab}=G_{ab}$ as the geometrically preferred one for the main development of the theory.
+In Sec.~\ref{sec3}, we derive the remaining Maxwell equation through the standard action-based formulation of relativistic fluid dynamics, treating the constituent form fields as independent variables.
+Upon imposing the matter-space constraints, this variational formulation yields the electric-source sector and recovers the standard sourced Maxwell equation.
+In Sec.~\ref{sec4}, we analyze the role of electromagnetic duality in clarifying the status of the Bianchi identity and the branch with magnetic-type sources, especially in the absence of external magnetic charge carriers.
+In Sec.~\ref{sec5}, we examine the alternative frame $F_{ab}=-\mbox{*}G_{ab}$ for comparison.
+Finally, in Sec.~\ref{sec6}, we summarize our principal results and discuss several conceptual and physical implications of the framework.